|Pilot 1st Lt William R. Lett (survived)

 Ditched January 8, 1943

-Built by North American in Inglewood, California.
+Built by North American Aviation (NAA) in Inglewood.
 Constructors number 82-5462.
 Assigned to the 38th Bombardment Group, 71st Bombardment Squadron.
 Nicknamed "Pistoff" in white lettering on the left and right side of the nose.
 On the right side below the cockpit was "Butch".

 On January 8, 1943 took off from from Port Moresby piloted by 1st Lt William R. Lett on a mission to attack a Japanese convoy off Lae.
 This bomber was one of six B-25s from the 71st Bombardment Squadron (71st BS) plus six B-25s from the 405th Bombardment Squadron (405th BS) Over the target, attacked by five A6M2 Zeros and was hit in the right engine that was feathered.

 This B-25 proceeded down the north coast of New Guinea seeking a place to land.
 Running out of fuel, the pilot decided to ditch into Collingwood Bay close to shore nearby Wanigela Mission at Wanigela.
 During the landing, one crew member sustained injuries, the rest survived unhurt.

 Fates of the Crew

 Immediately, friendly villagers paddled in canoes to assist the crew and dove underwater to the sunken bomber.
 Once ashore, the crew were flown from Wanigela Airfield back to Port Moresby and returned to duty.

 This B-25 remains in situ on the sea floor at a depth of 44' / 13.5m.
 The bomber is occasionally dived by tourists from Tufi Resport.

 Don Silcock dove the wreck in October 2009: